 More Case Value Information

-The key is having an attorney and a doctor who can articulate the difference between your problems and treatment before the accident and your current condition.
+So how do you win these cases?
+The key is having an attorney and doctors who can articulate the difference between your problems and treatment before the accident and your current condition.
 If the crash trauma did not cause a change in your condition, your chances of getting a favorable settlement are slim.
 If, on the other hand, there is a clear change in your injuries from before the wreck, the likelihood of a good settlement is quite high.

 That said, these are the types of cases insurance companies want to fight.
 Most of our cases settle before we ever file a lawsuit.
 Is this true with our back injury case with pre-existing injuries?
 No. We usually have to slug it out with them for at least a while to get fair value or better.Contact Us